adesinna/busyqa-project/README.md

 # busyqa-project

-Make sure you read main.txt
+Make sure you read main.txt in 1-EKS-Terraform